Polk-Burnett Electric Cooperative Timeline

 The co-op has grown to 13,495 connected services and 2,368 miles of line.
 The co-op is staffed by 45 full-time employees.
 There are 8,020 farm and residential members.

 The co-op now owns many pieces of equipment for building and maintaining lines.
-This equipment includes: four pole-setting trucks, four basket trucks, three one-ton service trucks, one ½-ton four-wheel-drive truck, five ½-ton pickup trucks, two ¾-ton vans, one 2-ton flatbed truck and three trenching machines for underground line construction.
+This equipment includes: four pole-setting trucks, four basket trucks, three one-ton service trucks, one ½-ton four-wheel-drive truck, five ½-ton pickup trucks, two ¾-ton vans, one two-ton flatbed truck and three trenching machines for underground line construction.

 Polk-Burnett begins security business to protect rural homes, cabins and businesses.
 PBSS grew to 3,000 accounts and was sold in 2008.